assyrianic/Tagha/README.md

 * 4. Create a minimal and easy to use library for others to use in their projects.

 # How to Build Tagha
 Tagha's repo contains many build scripts.
-If you simply want a working static library and not have to fuss about, then edit or run `build_libtagha_static.sh`.
+If you simply want a working static library and not have to fuss about...
+* edit and/or run `build_libtagha_static.sh`.
 You might need to edit it if you don't want a clang version or you wish to change the clang version.

-Once you run the script, `libtagha.a` should be generated.
-Now you can do `#include "tagha.h"` and link `libtagha.a` to your application and you've successfully embedded Tagha.
+* `libtagha.a` should be generated.
+* Now you can do `#include "tagha.h"`
+* link `libtagha.a` to your application and you've successfully embedded Tagha.

 To know how to effectively use the Tagha API, please read the embedding tutorial in the [Tagha Wiki](https://github.com/assyrianic/Tagha-Virtual-Machine/wiki/Embedding-Tagha-to-your-Application!-(C)).
 A [C++ tutorial](https://github.com/assyrianic/Tagha-Virtual-Machine/wiki/Embedding-Tagha-to-your-Application!-(C-Plus-Plus)) is also available if needed!